BlinkUX/sequelize-mock/docs/api/instance.md

 <a name="values"></a>
 ### ._values

-As with Sequelize, we include a `_values` property which contains the valuse for the instance.
-As with Sequelize, you should use other methods to edit the values via code that will also interact with Sequelize.
+As with Sequelize, we include a `_values` property which contains the values for the instance.
+As with Sequelize, you should use other methods to edit the values for any code that will also interact with Sequelize.

-For test code, when possible, you should use other means to validate.
+For test code, when possible, we also recommend you use other means to validate.
 But this object is also available if needed.